BhaskaraVeda/BhaskaraVeda/README.md

 # 👋 Hi there, I'm Bhaskara Veda Vishnu Datta

-🎓 A passionate and detail-oriented graduate in **Electronics and Communication Engineering** with a CGPA of **9.58** from Sri Chandrasekharendra Saraswathi Viswa Mahavidyalaya.

 🔍 I specialize in **Data Analysis** and **Business Intelligence**, turning raw data into actionable insights through tools like **Power BI**, **SQL**, and **Python**.

 ---